acascur/Object-Oriented-Programming/README.md

-# Object-Oriented-Programming-
+# Object-Oriented-Programming

-In this repository you can find some Python code examples on how to define a complex number, vector and matrix class
+In this repository you can find some Python code examples on how to define a class complex number, vector and matrix class